olivermaxx6/Electro-Store/Backend/docs/dev/port-policy.md

 ### Common Issues

-1. **Splunk using port 8000:** Splunk often uses port 8000 by default.
-Our policy prevents Django from conflicting with it.

-2. **Other development servers:** If you have other Django projects or web servers using port 8000, they won't conflict with this project.
+1. **Other development servers:** If you have other Django projects or web servers, they won't conflict with this project since we use port 8001.

 3. **Docker/WSL considerations:** The scripts support binding to `0.0.0.0:8001` for Docker/WSL environments while maintaining the port policy.